 The Treasury has the power to issue General Licences for financial and trade sanctions regimes under a number of Regulations.

-Any persons intending to use General Licence IOM/2022/RUS014 should consult the copy of the Licence for full details of the permissions and usage requirements which can be found attached to this release.
+Any persons intending to use General Licence IOM/2021/RUS001 should consult the copy of the Licence for full details of the permissions and usage requirements.

-The permissions in General Licence IOM/2022/RUS014 do not authorise any act which the person carrying out the act knows, or has reasonable grounds for suspecting, will result in funds or economic resources being made available in breach of The Russia Regulations, save as permitted under licences granted under The Russia Regulations.
+The permissions in General Licence IOM/2021/RUS001 do not authorise any act which the person carrying out the act knows, or has reasonable grounds for suspecting, will result in funds or economic resources being made available in breach of the Regulations, save as permitted under licences granted under the Regulations.

 General Licence IOM/2021/RUS001 takes effect from the date of issue and may be varied, revoked, or suspended by the Treasury at any time.